SymfonyTest/SymfonyConfigTest/README.md

 Note that the `$breadcrumbPath` can be even more specific, e.g. `"doctrine.orm"` (which would skip configuration processing for branch `"doctrine.dbal"`, etc.).

+Also note that you can only traverse over array nodes using the `.` in the breadcrumb path.
+The last part of the breadcrumb path can be any other type of node.